 (5) A court by which a supplier is convicted of an offence under subsection (3) may, on the application of the debtor under the regulated contract concerned, order the supplier to pay to the debtor an amount equal to the whole or part of any premium paid by the debtor under a contract of insurance entered into by the debtor pursuant to a representation referred to in subsection (3).

-128. Insurance — regulated mortgages
+128. Insurance for regulated mortgages

 (1) Subject to this section, a mortgagee under a regulated mortgage —